SkollAteTheSun/Mobile-app/README.md

 # Mobile-app
 A simple mobile application designed to introduce you to Android SDK

-The application performs simple functions and interaction with android.
-The idea of the application is that it could connect to a smart mirror and control / display any functions on its screen.
+The application performs simple functions and interacts with the Android system.
+The idea behind the app is that it could connect to a smart mirror, allowing it to display the modules available on the smartphone.

 Implemented:
  * time display (digital and analog),